 “Im tasting some Rubis chocolate wine and its so good, you have to try it!”
-My husband enthused.
-I was on the phone to him whilst he was at the Countryfile Live event over summer.
+I was telling everyone after I tried it.
+I found it at at the Countryfile Live event over summer.

 The wine is called Rubis (meaning Ruby in French) and is blended in England.
 I wanted to know more about it so I headed to their website to find out more.

 As they say, their wine is unconventional but it has been inspired by the Aztecs.